younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/getting-started.md

 -  It is recommended that you log on as an admin user to run Purple HATS.

-1. Check the Purple HATS Readme section for more information.
+1. Check the [Purple HATS Readme section](https://go.gov.sg/purple-hats){:target="_blank"} for more information.
-2. Follow the step-by-step Purple HATS Installation Guide, which contains easy illustrated installation steps on Windows and macOS.
+2. Follow the step-by-step [Purple HATS Installation Guide](https://go.gov.sg/purple-hats-install-guide){:target="_blank"}, which contains easy illustrated installation steps on Windows and macOS.